neo-mashiro/SUFD/README.md

 The shell server is intended for internal use only.
 It binds to the loopback address with backlog set to 1, so that only 1 local connection can be accepted.
 Once a command is issued, the output will be stored in a pipe, but won't be sent back until the admin issues a `cprint`, which prints the output of the last executed shell command.
 The admin user can disconnect by typing `quit`, or view the dynamic threads usage information by issuing a `monitor` command, this requests the server to continuously send such data per second until the admin hits Enter.
 If no command has been issued, the session expires after 5 minutes of inactivity.

 The file server is able to handle concurrent reads and writes from multiple clients, below is a list of acceptable commands to manipulate files.
 Note that `fseek` is essentially a write request, and `fclose` must wait until all readers and writers are done with their work.
 To eliminate race conditions and ensure data integrity, a simple reader-writer paradigm is implemented with a mutex and a conditional variable so that concurrent reads are allowed while a write request is exclusive.
 That said, the file access control does not use semaphores to solve the dining philosophers problem, so a writer could possibly starve.
 To prevent forever idle clients as well as potential deadlocks, a client session quits itself after 1 minute of inactivity.

+Upon completion of a shell/file request, the server responses with a line of the form `status code message`, where `status` is either _OK_, _FAIL_ or _ERR_, indicating if a request has been completed, failed or executed with errors, `code` is either 0, a server-side error code or the identifier of a file, and `message` is a user-friendly message or the bytes associated with a read/write operation.
+In particular, if an `fopen` request attempts to open a file that has already been opened by clients in other threads, an error response should be expected, whose error code then tells the client which identifier to operate on.
+To implement this, [open file description locks](https://www.gnu.org/software/libc/manual/html_node/Open-File-Description-Locks.html) have been used to ensure mutual exclusion among distinct client threads.

 <div>
     <table style="border:2px solid black;margin-left:auto;margin-right:auto;">